moogacs/docs.buf.build/docs/breaking/rules.md

 (and all the organization's external customers) is rarer than many think.

 Also as opposed to lint rules, there is not a strict subset relationship between the main categories in terms of what rules belong to what categories.
-However, in terms of strictness, the order is:
+In terms of strictness, however, the order is:

 `FILE` > `PACKAGE` > `WIRE_JSON` > `WIRE`